whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 In unhealthy nations where a few people dominate the rest and authorities forbid people from seeking justice and upholding their own laws, most people are left trying to survive and get as comfortable as possible.
 Widespread selfishness is the result.

 But it doesn't have to be this way.
-Individuals, communities, and whole nations are capable of incredible generosity when everyone stands for a culture of mutual respect, and nobody rules over anybody else.
+Individuals, communities, and whole nations are capable of generosity when everyone stands for a culture of mutual respect, and nobody rules over anybody else.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #11<br/>Notice when you hold back out of fear</div>
-<div class="rev-act-body">Everyone has an urge to stand for what's right, but many learn to hold back out of fear -- fear of losing friends, angering a spouse, losing their job, or getting punished.
-To cultivate spiritual strength, notice when you feel afraid and hold back.<br/><br/>Think of a time when you felt an urge to do a good deed, speak out, or stand up for someone else, but you held back.
+<div class="rev-act-body">Everyone has an urge to stand for what's right, but many learn to hold back out of fear, such as fear of losing friends, angering a spouse, or losing a job.
+To cultivate spiritual strength, notice when you feel afraid and hold back.<br/><br/>Recall a time when you felt an urge to do a good deed, speak out, or stand up for someone else, but you held back.
 What were you afraid of?
-Are you proud of your choice?
 Next time you feel afraid, notice the fear and find the bravery to show up better.</div></div>

 ### References